-Sara earned her Master’s Degree in Divinity at Andover Newton Theological School, located in Newton, Massachusetts.
+Rev. Sara Bartlett earned her Master’s Degree in Divinity at Andover Newton Theological School, located in Newton, Massachusetts.
 She also attended Bangor Theological Seminary, where she was honored in 2013 with the Eleanor Humey Hanes award for social justice.
-She is currently the Director of Youth Ministry at First Congregational Church, South Portland UCC and is ordained to the Christian ministry by the United Church of Christ.
-Sara lives in Auburn, Maine with her husband Jeremiah, their two boys, Joshua (age 12) and Tristan (age 3), their dog (Amelia), and cat (Merlin).
+She currently serves the Alfred Parish Church and is ordained to the Christian ministry by the United Church of Christ.
+Sara lives in Auburn, Maine with her husband Jeremiah, their two boys, Joshua (age 14) and Tristan (age 5), their dog (Amelia), and cat (Merlin).
 Sara enjoys hiking, reading, and spending time with her family.

 Dave has been pastoring in the Lewiston/Auburn area since 1995, and is the Pastor at Grace Community Church in Auburn.
 He is originally from South Florida and despite their record, still loves the Miami Dolphins.
 Dave graduated from the University of Maine in 1985 and nine years later, he felt led to pastor a congregation.
 Dave began distant learning from Dallas Theological Seminary and hosting a small group in his basement.
 This was just the beginning of a lifelong journey to expand the Kingdom of God through the local church.
 He lives in Turner with his wife Kim and has 4 adult children.
 He loves coaching high school sports and golf.